Lacon-, Shrub- and Parity-Decompositions: Characterizing Transductions of Bounded Expansion Classes: Introduction

-\Cref{thm:BEcharacterization} can further be understood as a limit on the expressive power of transductions on bounded expansion classes.
+\autoref{thm:BEcharacterization} can further be understood as a limit on the expressive power of transductions on bounded expansion classes.
 For example, it implies that transductions based on boolean combinations of local, purely existential formulas have the same expressive power as general first-order transductions: Assume a graph class $\cal G$ was obtained from a graph class $\cal G'$ with bounded expansion via a (possibly very complicated) transduction.
 We replace $\cal G'$ with the class of shrub-decompositions of $\cal G$, as described in \myitem{beshrub}.
 Now $\cal G$ can be expressed as a very simple transduction of $\cal G'$.
 We merely have to check the color of two vertices and their (bounded) distance.
 This can be done using a boolean combination of local, existential formulas.
-Other bounds on the expressive power of transductions on sparse graphs (orthogonal to ours) have been obtained in the literature~\cite{gajarsky2018first,nesetril2020towards}.
-As side results, we obtain the following characterizations of structurally bounded treedepth and treewidth.
-We should note that structurally bounded treedepth is the same as bounded shrubdepth~\cite{originalshrubdepth}.
+When introducing function symbols \(f_i(v)\) for the \(i\)th hidden-neighbor of a target vertex \(v\) in a lacon-decomposition, this further characterizes structurally bounded expansion classes as (functional) quantifier-free transductions of bounded expansion classes.